Congratulations to our winner!

 UKIAFT in Dublin in November Our sponsorship of the main UK toxicology meeting continues.

-These are the premier toxicology and workplace drug testing themed meeting in Europe.
+These are the premier toxicology and workplace drug testing themed meetings in Europe.

 In the food, product processing and packaging, and dairy market we attend the major UK exhibits and trade shows, including food processing, beverage and creamery.